 Robert Moody Conductor

 In addition to positions with the Memphis Symphony Orchestra and the Arizona Musicfest, Moody has been associate conductor, resident conductor, and music director of symphony orchestras all over the world.
 He’s “equally at home in the opera pit, with pops, and at chamber music and choral concerts”.
-His intense interaction – conducting without a baton – with the orchestra is impressive.
+His intense interaction with the orchestra – conducting without a baton – is impressive.

 Moody began his career as an “apprentice conductor for the Landestheater Opera in Linz Austria”.
 In 2018 he “completed an eleven-year tenure as Music Director for the Portland Symphony in Maine and a thirteen-year tenure as Music Director of the Winston-Salem Symphony in North Carolina”.